 The swearing-in ceremony is a court session and you should be dressed professionally.

 - Will my family/friends be able to view the virtual swearing-in ceremony?

 Yes, the swearing-in ceremonies will be live webcast for public viewing at: www.nvcourts.gov/supreme.
 We encourage you to inform your family and friends of the date and time you will be sworn-in so they can watch the live webcast and share in this momentous occasion with you.
 However, you are not to share your videoconference meeting ID and participant passcode with others.

-- Is attendance at the virtual ceremony mandatory?
+- Is attendance at either the virtual ceremony or the in-person ceremony mandatory?

 - When can I expect to receive my law license after the ceremony?

 After the swearing-in ceremony, the Nevada Supreme Court Clerk's Office will file the signed Oath of Attorney and begin processing the license.
 You will be authorized to practice law after the swearing-in ceremony.
 The printed license will be mailed to a new admittee approximately 150 days following the date of admission.